Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a significant 27.3% of residents work from home, which could be partly due to COVID-19 conditions.
-The service frequency averages 31 trips per day across all routes, translating to roughly 11 weekly trips per individual stop.
+According to the 2021 Census, a high number of residents, specifically 27.3%, work from home, potentially due to COVID-19 conditions.
+The service frequency averages 31 trips per day across all routes, equating to approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport